Skip to main content

 In the past, I've referred to the Ingalls as the family who founded the town of DeSmet, South Dakota.
 But the reality is that it's not as romantic as all that.

-If you grew up with a well-worn copy of By the Shores of Silver Lake in your hands like I did, you probably have a very specific image of the Ingalls family arriving in Dakota Territory.
-In our minds, Pa, Ma, and the girls are the absolute heart of De Smet.
-But if you’re a history buff looking at the legal maps and town charters, the question of whether they "founded" the town gets a little more nuanced.
+After reading By the Shores of Silver Lake, I had ad a specific image of the Ingalls family arriving in Dakota Territory.
+In our minds, Pa, Ma, and the girls are the heart of De Smet.
+But if you’re a history buff looking at the legal maps and town charters (which I am not), the question of whether they "founded" the town gets a little more nuanced.
 It’s one of those beautiful instances where the legend and the ledger don't quite match up, but both are equally fascinating.

 Who Founded DeSmet, South Dakota?

-When we talk about the "founding" of De Smet, we’re really looking at two different stories: the legal birth of a town and the human story of the people who were its first inhabitants.
-If we’re being strictly fact-based, the Ingalls family didn’t "found" De Smet in the way a pioneer might discover a hidden valley and plant a flag.
+When we talk about the "founding" of De Smet, we’re really looking at two different stories: the legal birth of a town and the more human (and interesting) story of the people who were its first inhabitants.
+If we're going on facts, the Ingalls family didn’t "found" De Smet in the way a pioneer might discover a hidden valley and plant a flag.
 In reality, De Smet was a corporate creation.
 The Chicago and North Western Railroad held the cards, and the Western Town Lot Company drew the lines.

 Town Girls